© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 The testing for overall migration into simulant D2 begins very similarly to the testing in aqueous simulants, where the simulant used in the individual test is evaporated to dryness and the overall migration is calculated by the mass of the resultant residue.
 Overall migration into simulant D2 is more complicated, as the oil cannot simply be evaporated due to its high boiling point.
 Initially, the specimens (tested in quadruplicate) are immersed in the simulant for the appropriate time and at the appropriate temperature (figure 1).

 After removing the item under test from the simulant, the surface oil is allowed to drain, with any excess being removed by dabbing.
 The oil retained by the item is then extracted with an organic solvent (figure 2).
 The extracted oil is analysed by a Gas Chromatograph with Flame Ionisation Detection (GC-FID) after conversion of the oil to fatty acid methyl esters (FAMEs) and is quantified via a calibration graph.
 This information is then used to calculate the mass lost from the test specimen, which is equivalent to the mass of constituents extracted into the oil.

 Testing at SATRA

 Testing using simulants A, B, C and D1 has already been undertaken at SATRA for a number of years.
-Recently, our testing capabilities have been extended as we have developed a testing protocol for testing simulant D2.
+SATRA has an in-house test method for evaluating simulant D2.
 We now carry out simulant D2 testing using the EN 1186 testing series, modified for the use of sunflower oil which meets the fatty acid specification in regulation 10/2011.

 How can we help?